adonisjs/legacy.adonisjs.com/content/guides/views/components.md

 - Talking about components and the inspiration
 - How they are different from Vue or React components?
+- Passing and using props
+  - Props except
-- Components API.
-Props & Slots
+  - Props serialize. serializeExcept
+- Passing slots
+  - Rendering slots
+  - Passing data from component to slot as a function
 - Passing data to the components
-- Passing data from the component to the caller
+- Context API for sharing data without props
+- Links to the blog posts on creating custom components using alpine + edge.
+Should be designed.
+Headless has its   own naunces and should not be part of blog and instead be part of a package.
   - Creating a simple button component
   - Creating an interactive dropdown component
   - Creating a complex modal component
+  - Creating a tabs component